jwickard/moog-muse-manager/README.md

   - Import patches from your local library
   - Organize patches into banks
   - Preview patch names and details
-  - Export patches to your Muse synthesizer
+  - Export patches to a USB thumb drive for transfer to your Muse synthesizer

 - **Library Organization**
   - Create and manage patch banks